kwhite2/git/lessons.md

 # Pushing to GitHub

-Now, you may want to backup or share that file on the Internet.
-Let's connect the directory you made on your local machine to GitHub, on the web.
+Now, you may want to backup or share and collaborate around a file on the Internet.
+Let's connect the directory you created on your local computer to GitHub's cloud service, which you can access through the web.

 Remember, GitHub is a service that allows you to host files, collaborate, and find the work of others.
 Once our syllabus is on GitHub, it will be publicly visible.
-Note that repositories on GitHub can also be private.
+(Repositories on GitHub can also be private but are public by default.)

 Go to GitHub in your browser and click the plus sign in the upper right hand corner.